Cyberjaya: Parks

 The Cyberjaya Lake Gardens is a 400 acre 'green lung' for Cyberjaya.
-Presently, about 86 acre of the land has been developed with facilities including Visitor's Information Centre, Boardwalk, Look-Out Tower, children's playground, 15 acre of main lake and 29 acre of natural and wetland.
-The Lake Gardens is now gaining popularity amongst the local community.
-Many community events, including fishing competitions, have attracted thousands to this lake.
-In September 2007, the Cyberjaya 50th Merdeka Carnival Celebration attracted more than 4,000 anglers, and it was registered as the biggest fishing competition by the Malaysia Book of Records.
+Presently, about 86 acre of the land has been developed with facilities including visitor's information centre, boardwalk, look-out tower, children's playground, cat park, 15 acre of main lake and 29 acre of natural and wetland.
+Another recreational lake garden is situated along Persiaran Sepang which is equipped with a children's playground and a jogging trek.

 Other outdoor recreational facilities include the mini-park, adjacent to the Multimedia University; the 3.5 km promenade area next to the Putrajaya Lake; and the Sports Arena which offers more than 360 free parking bays, 1 basketball court, 1 tennis court, 2 futsal courts, a football field and a small food court.

 For indoor recreational facilities, the Cyberjaya Community Club, developed by Cyberview, has 2 futsal courts, 2 badminton courts, a gymnasium and 2 squash courts; all indoor and outdoor recreational facilities including basketball court, 2 tennis courts, swimming pool, a go-kart circuit and golf driving range.